The intimate nature of a relationship between two individuals is one that requires communication, trust and respect.

 If necessary, have a frank discussion about what changes need to be made if you’re committed to preserving and strengthening the relationship moving forward.

-Take the time and effort required to communicate in a mature way that focuses on solutions rather than accusations so that future conflicts do not lead back into this same pattern again.
+Take the time and effort required to communicate maturely, focusing on solutions rather than accusations so that future conflicts do not lead back into this same pattern again.

 How To Set Boundaries In A Relationship With Repeated Arguments?

-When a partner tells you to leave every time an argument arises, it can be difficult to know how to set appropriate boundaries in the relationship.
-Arguing is part of any healthy relationship, and learning how to effectively communicate with your partner is important for its longevity.
+When a partner tells you to leave every time an argument arises, knowing how to set appropriate boundaries in the relationship can be challenging.
+Arguing is part of any healthy relationship, and learning how to communicate effectively with your partner is important for longevity.

 Here are some tips on setting boundaries if you’re concerned about arguments becoming toxic: